richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

     - To test auto-alignment: Delete the .ali file from input/ and set this to False.
 The pipeline will generate a new .ali in modeling_results/.
 Check this file to see if it matches the manual one.

 - **Replicas & RMSD**: The test case includes only 10 replicas of the main PDB (9CB5) to keep the repository lightweight.
     - Consequence: If you run tools/verify_rmsd.py on the results, you will see an RMSD > 0.0!
-This is expected.
+This is expected. (work in progress code).

-- **Publication-Ready Solution**: For a real project, use tools/replicate_template.py to generate 1000 replicas (indicative).
-This will ensure a low RMSD on the deep core.

 - **Template Selection**: All experimental PDBs for this protein were used, except 2KRR.
     - Reason: 2KRR almost completely overlaps with 9CB5 (the main PDB).
 Since 9CB5 is ligand-bound and may be slightly deformed, we do not want the apo 2KRR structure to distort its coordinates during the initial averaging step.